SFU-CMPT-201/a1-pub/README.md

 * One thing to emphasize: the point of using Vim/Neovim is to ***not*** use arrow keys to move around.
 It defeats the whole purpose of using it.
 So after this assignment, if I catch someone who uses the arrow keys to move around, I'll be very unhappy and call out.
+* There is a file named `a1-checker` in the repo.
+You *must* execute this at least once before your submission to check if your work is ready for our grader.
+It is okay to run it multiple times as you go and you are encouraged to do it. `a1-checker` performs the following.
+    * It checks if you have correct recording files.
+    * It checks if you have used `nvim` correctly.
+    * It checks if you have saved `tutor` correctly.
+    * It flags if you have copied and pasted anything.
+    * This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.
+    * It is entirely *your responsibility* to run `a1-checker` before submitting your work.
+If you don't do it, you may get an unexpected grade.

 # Tips